 Our 3 favorite tablesaw safety gadgets

 Featherboards provide consistent pressure against a workpiece in spots where you wouldn't dare place your hands.
 The problem with most featherboards is securing them in those spots.
-Powerful magnets hold the MagSwitch Pro Table Featherboard, right and below, anywhere on a cast-iron table.
+Powerful magnets hold the MagSwitch Pro Table Featherboard, below, anywhere on a cast-iron table.
 Twist a pair of knobs to engage the magnets and lock the featherboard in place, or twist them again to release it.

 A vertical attachment kit adds a second featherboard, spacers, and brackets that provide a variety of work-holding options.
-Extend the top featherboard to apply pressure above the blade, but not against it (above), or mount the second featherboard to press downward while the lower one holds the workpiece against the fence (below right).
+Extend the top featherboard to apply pressure above the blade, but not against it (above), or mount the second featherboard to press downward while the lower one holds the workpiece against the fence (below).

 (Featherboard, Magswitch, 303-468-0662, magswitch.com.au.)

 Ripping narrow strips or narrow stock can be a challenge.
 The GRR-Ripper pushblock, right, makes those jobs easy.
 With one edge riding against the rip fence, its rubber-coated feet straddle the blade to push both the keeper and cutoff pieces past the blade, while also allowing you to apply pressure against the fence.